-The five-character codes included in the 2022 Provider Performance Guide and Care Gap Closure guide are obtained from Current Procedural Terminology (CPT®), copyright 2021 by the American Medical Association (AMA).
+The five-character codes included in the 2024 Provider Performance Guide are obtained from Current Procedural Terminology (CPT), copyright 2023 by the American Medical Association (AMA).
 CPT is developed by the AMA as a listing of descriptive terms and five character identifying codes and modifiers for reporting medical services and procedures.

-The responsibility for the content of the 2022 Provider Performance Guide and Care Gap Closure guide is with St. Luke's Health Partners and no endorsement by the AMA is intended or should be implied.
-The AMA disclaims responsibility for any consequences or liability attributable or related to any use, non-use or interpretation of information contained in 2022 Provider Performance Guide and Care Gap Closure guide.
+The responsibility for the content of the 2024 Provider Performance Guide is with St. Luke's Health Partners and no endorsement by the AMA is intended or should be implied.
+The AMA disclaims responsibility for any consequences or liability attributable or related to any use, non-use, or interpretation of information contained in 2024 Provider Performance Guide.
 Fee schedules, relative value units, conversion factors and/or related components are not assigned by the AMA, are not part of CPT, and the AMA is not recommending their use.
 The AMA does not directly or indirectly practice medicine or dispense medical services.
 The AMA assumes no liability for data contained or not contained herein.
-Any use of CPT outside of 2022 Provider Performance Guide and Care Gap Closure guide should refer to the most current Current Procedural Terminology which contains the complete and most current listing of CPT codes and descriptive terms.
+Any use of CPT outside of the 2024 Provider Performance Guide should refer to the most-recent Current Procedural Terminology, which contains the complete and most up-to-date listing of CPT codes and descriptive terms.